 Contribution to the trust can occur until the individual turns 65 years old.
 An attorney is not required to set up this trust.
 The state offers some incentives in the form of state matching funds on fees.
 The DDEFT has selected The Arc of Washington State to act as the Trust Manager.
-For up to date information regarding the DDEFT refer to this website: www.ddeft.org or call 1-888-754-8798 EXT 1.
+For up-to-date information regarding the DDEFT, refer to this website: ddetf.wa.gov/ or call 1-888-754-8798 EXT 1.